cheshire3/cheshire3/docs/source/index.rst

 What Cheshire3 can do:

-* Create a database of your documents, and put a search engine on top.
+* Create a :py:class:`~cheshire3.baseObjects.Database` of your documents, and put a search engine on top.

-* Index the full text of those documents, and allow you to set up your own indexes of specific fields within structured documents.
+* Index the full text of the documents in your :py:class:`~cheshire3.baseObjects.Database`, and allow you to define your own :py:class:`~cheshire3.baseObject.Index` of specific fields within each structured or semi-structured :py:class:`~cheshire3.baseObjects.Document` .

-* Set up these indexes to extract and normalize the data exactly the way you need (e.g. make an index of people's names as keywords, strip off possessive apostrophes, treat all names as lowercase)
+* Set up each :py:class:`~cheshire3.baseObject.Index` to extract and normalize the data exactly the way you need (e.g. make an index of people's names as keywords, strip off possessive apostrophes, treat all names as lowercase)

-* Search the indexes you've set up to quickly find the document you want.
-When searching indexes the search terms are treated the same way as the data, so a user doesn't need to know what normalization you've applied, they'll just get the correct results!
+* Search your :py:class:`~cheshire3.baseObjects.Database` to quickly find the :py:class:`~cheshire3.baseObjects.Document` you want.
+When searching the :py:class:`~cheshire3.baseObjects.Database` the user's search terms are treated the same way as the data, so a user doesn't need to know what normalization you've applied, they'll just get the right results!

 * Advanced boolean search logic ('AND', 'OR', 'NOT') as well as proximity, phrase and range searching (e.g. for date/time periods).